-One day, an old dog, looking rather tired, wandered into my yard.
+One day, a tired old dog, I mean really looking rather tired, wandered into my yard.

 I could tell from his collar and from his coat and well fed belly that he had a home and was well taken care of.